aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-svis-settings.md

                     # Tag value.
                   - <str>

-                # Static routes with SVI as the gateway.
+                # Static routes to be configured on every device where the SVI is configured.
                 static_routes:

                     # Destination IPv4 address.